webforge-labs/psc-cms/migrate-2.2.md

 - set containerClass to this class (per default its the projectNamespace\CMS\Container)
 - override getContainer in your main if necessary (if you have ovrriden the constructor from Psc\CMS\Roles\AbstractContainer)

+Projects (DB):
+- ContentStream has another column "type" which defaults to "page-content"